vj1701-dot/Logger/README.md

 - DASHBOARD_PASS: Password required to access the dashboard login
 - FLASK_SECRET_KEY: Random secret string for Flask sessions (generate with `python3 -c "import secrets; print(secrets.token_urlsafe(32))"`)
 - DASHBOARD_URL: Optional.
 Public dashboard URL (e.g. `https://your-run-url/dashboard`) used in bot replies.
 Defaults to `/dashboard`.
+- PUBLIC_BASE_URL: Optional but recommended for webhook setup endpoints (e.g. `https://your-run-url`).
+If not set, it is derived from the incoming request headers.
+- TELEGRAM_WEBHOOK_SECRET: Optional shared secret used to verify Telegram webhook requests.
+See "Webhook management" below.

 Notes:
 - ADMIN_IDS env var is no longer required.
 Admins are stored in a Google Sheet tab named `Admins`.